 Finding the Best Places to Retire Since 2006!

 The heart of downtown was built at the turn of the 20th century when the MKT railroad arrived.
 Main Street and Pecan Street survive from that era and make up the small Old Town, which has a flower store, a grocery, a tattoo parlor, a toy store, restaurants and other merchants.
 Lake Pflugerville, a 180-acre reservoir, is popular with kayakers and wind surfers.
 The city manages three swimming pools, at least 14 parks and the Pecan Community Gardens.
 Celebrations are many and include Deutschen Pfest, Spring Pfling and Pfall ChiliPfest.
 The farmers' market, known as, yes, the Pfarmers' Market, is open every Tuesday from May through October.
-New Stone Hill Town Center offers the best in big box shopping and chain restaurants with a Best Buy, Super Target, Office Depot, PETCO, theaters and more.
+New Stone Hill Town Center offers big box shopping and chain restaurants with a Best Buy, Super Target, Office Depot, PETCO, theaters and more.

 Population: 68,000 (city proper)